britmeredith/API-Documentation/README.md

 # API Documentation Portfolio
-This is a technical communication portfolio.
-It includes extracts, samples, and complete documentation to demonstrate my background and experience in various modes of technical communication.
+This is an API Documentation portfolio.
+Review the examples below.